dakadkart/xyz-documentation/docs/cli/topics/cli.md

 here configure verify
 ```

-to check if the credentials provided can be used to interact with HERE APIs.
+to check if the credentials provided can be used to interact with HERE Data Hub APIs.

-### XYZ
+### HERE Data Hub

-The `xyz` command is used to interact with XYZ Spaces.
+The `xyz` command is used to interact with Spaces.

 #### List all Spaces